fmjorge-99/GSM-Toolbox/README.md

 A compact universal reaction database ships with the application so pathway search works without a network connection.
 Larger databases are downloaded from their providers when you ask for them, and are not redistributed here.

-## A note on what the numbers mean

-Constraint-based models predict what a network can do at steady state, not what a cell will do.
-The application is built around that distinction.
-Thresholds carry a stated confidence, an inferred result says it is inferred, a measurement that is missing is reported as missing rather than as zero, and a route whose chemistry looks wrong is flagged even when it balances.
-Predictions are hypotheses to test at the bench.

 ## Licence